enterprisemodules/connect/doc/nutshell.md

 }
 ```

-The type can be anything you want, as long as it only includes characters, numbers and underscores.
+The type can be anything you want, as long as it only includes characters, numbers, and underscores.

 ```
 an_rediculous_type_of_object('my.host.name.com') {